Is the Earth a living being?

 a living being?

-The impressive network of whales andCO2
+The Impressive Network of Whales andCO2

-Or let's take a look at an astonishing global network of whales andCO2!
-The building material of our cells is largely carbon in various compounds, which plants obtain from the air, namely fromCO2.
+Or let’s take a look at a global network of whales andCO2 —it’s truly amazing!
+The building blocks of our cells are largely carbon in various compounds, which plants obtain from the air, specifically fromCO2.
 Through photosynthesis, they convertCO2 into carbon compounds and oxygen.
-As herbivores, animals obtain carbon directly from plants, and as carnivores, they also obtain it indirectly from plants via the animals they eat.
-In this way, whales, probably the heaviest animals that ever populated the world, store an average of 33 tons of carbon.
-When they die, they often sink to the bottom of the sea, where decomposition hardly takes place due to a lack of oxygen.
-The carbon therefore remains there for centuries.
-Conversely, we only need to nurture and care for the whale population in the oceans to reduceCO2 in the atmosphere.
+As herbivores, animals obtain carbon directly from plants, and as carnivores, they obtain it indirectly from plants via the animals they eat.
+In this way, whales—arguably the heaviest animals ever to inhabit the world—store an average of 33 tons of carbon.
+When they die, they often sink to the ocean floor, where decomposition barely occurs due to a lack of oxygen.
+The carbon therefore remains down there for centuries.
+Conversely, we need only nurture and protect the whale population in the oceans to reduceCO2 in the atmosphere.

 To quote Goethe: